hb9kns/webforms/README.md

 they can only access page entries with an index field corresponding to their own user name.
 This can be used to let users submit entries from a given number of options, or handle their self-supplied data.

+Pages with type `ulog` instead of `page` allow for user-dependant entries with timestamps: Indices will be generated as username followed by underscore `_` and a number-only timestamp, and non-admin users can only generate entries with their username as index prefix.
+This can be used for logbook entries of different users.

 List files used for populating selection fields are indicated by `list` followed by their reference name, file name, and optionally description.